vincentaudebert/vincentaudebert.github.io/_posts/2014-10-21-parallelisation-using-pyramid-and-celery.md

 ##Example case
 So let's dive into the code.
 Let's say you have a warehouse with many products.
 You want to process each products by chunks instead of processing the whole warehouse and crashing your server.

-First of all, don't forget to import celery functions we will need:
+First of all, let's import the celery function you will use:

 {% highlight python %}
 from celery import chain, group